 Remember, goals are draining, habits are filling.
 The key to success is always based on how filled you are.
 Stay energized and live filled by setting habits in joy.

 Need help: Set your goals but invest in habits.
 Here’s how…

 Habit setting over goal setting is definitely a new approach to life.
 But it comes with a pretty stellar outcome.
-If you’re struggling to set habits instead of goals, here are some tips.
+Here are some tips if you’re struggling to set habits instead of goals.

 01: Make a list of things that fill you.
 What things give you energy?
 It can be as simple as a glass of water or as big as a change in career.
 Anything and everything can be put on the list.